slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ### On meetings

 <!--
-#q["Meetings are a symptom of bad organization.
-The fewer the better." -- Peter Drucker $  1909  $]
-#q["The least productive people are usually the ones who are most in favor of holding meetings." -- Thomas Sowell $  1930  $]
+- Start with an overachieving question: «How can we raise sales by 20%?»
+- Text when ready for the call, but give me 15 minutes.
 -->

-> *"The most senior person at a meeting should speak last."
+> *"The most senior person at a meeting should speak last." (...)
+"Instead of PowerPoints use «narratives» — four-to-six page memos that employees read and discuss together." (...)
+"Leave one seat free, for your customer."
 -- Jeff Bezos [1964]*

 Default to «no» for all meetings.
 Meetings are the death of productivity.

 If you can’t say no, schedule for the afternoon and preferably as walking meetings (exercise and sunlight; fewer pleasantries; more dialogue, less monologue; no slides; easy end by walking back).

-Hints:

-- Start with an overachieving question: «how can we raise sales by 20%?».
-- Tell the bad news promptly.
+People remember no more than three points from a speech.
+Tell bad news promptly.
 Good news can wait.
 (Berkshire policy)

-- Instead of PowerPoints use «narratives» — four-to-six page memos that employees read and discuss together.
-(Jeff Bezos)
-- People can’t remember more than 3 points from a speech.
-- Leave one seat free — for your customer.
-(Jeff Bezos)
-- Do not share your opinion before asking for input from your team.
-Lower ranked people should speak first.
-- Text me when you’re ready for the call but then give me 15 minutes.
+> *"Meetings are a symptom of bad organization.
+The fewer the better."
+-- Peter Drucker [1909]*

+> *"The least productive people are usually the ones who are most in favor of holding meetings."
+-- Thomas Sowell [1930]*

 > *"If you want the meeting, make it an offer, not an ask."
 -- Naval Ravikant [1974]*